Interview with James Ferguson Latimer

 GBD: Did you not use any Pathfinders for your night time bombing?
 Was there not any kind of help from them on certain targets?

-JFL: Yeah.
+JFL: Yeah, yeah.
 There was, the Pathfinders.
-They went in first.
+They were in first.
 They dropped their bombs which lit up the target and as you got close to it you could see the target then because there was a lot of fire going on.
 And the Pathfinders did a good job because they were, they had to circle around the city you know and the German fighters were there waiting for them and they still had to sit, circle round.
 They couldn’t do much else.
 So it was dangerous.
 A very dangerous job they had.
 The Pathfinders.

 GBD: Absolutely.